yousif-alnaimi/JaffaCakesClassifier/README.md

 vastly skewing the recipe.

 The graphing step was fairly successful, as it helped to visualise a large number of features in two dimensions, and seeing as it matched up fairly well with our models, I imagine this was done fairly successfully.
+Even though reduction to 2 components only maintained about 56% of the variation of the dataset, since this part was only to visualise and not to train an algorithm on, this was sufficient for our purposes.
 An alternative method would be to separate out the ingredients into dry and wet, as done in the inspiration for this project[[26]](#26), however this method seemed to work perfectly, so this would likely be unnecessary.